MicrosoftDocs/data-api-builder-docs/data-api-builder/how-to-row-level-security.md

     SELECT * FROM dbo.Revenues
     ```

 1. Create a function named `RevenuesPredicate`.
-This will filter results based on the current session context.
+This function will filter results based on the current session context.

     ```sql
     CREATE FUNCTION dbo.RevenuesPredicate(@username varchar(max))